 - Extract values from the command line arguments

 After the test for arguments, cast the second argument (argv) to an integer and assign it to a variable that specifies the number of simulations to run (e.g. numSim).
 Cast the third argument (argv) to an integer and assign it to a variable that specifies the typical number of years between an El Nino event.

-Loop over the number of simulations.
+Loop for the number of simulations.
 Inside the loop, append to your result list the result of calling runSimulation with the appropriate arguments.
 This list will hold the year of extinction for each simulation run.

-Finally, count how many of the results in your result list are less than N (the number of years to simulate).
+Count how many of the results in the result list are less than N (the number of years to simulate).
 Divide that count by the total number of simulations and print out the result.
 This is the overall probability that the penguins will go extinct within the next N years.

 Run your program using 100 simulations and see what you get.
 Does it change a lot if you run it repeatedly?
 Run it with 1000 simulations and see if the results are more stable.